 The seventeenth century French playwright and poet Molière wrote, “It is not only what we do, but also what we do not do, for which we are accountable.”
-The Office of the Comptroller of the Currency (OCC) and the Financial Crimes Enforcement Network (FinCEN) took a page from Molière recently when those two agencies brought a series of actions against former management of two Top 10 U.S. banking organizations.
+The Office of the Comptroller of the Currency (OCC) and the Financial Crimes Enforcement Network (FinCEN) took a page from Molière recently when those two agencies brought a series of actions against former management of two Top 10 U.S. banking organisations.
 This report will discuss global supervisory practices related to personal accountability in the financial services industry, the unprecedented recent regulatory actions, and the key takeaways for boards and management of U.S. financial institutions.

 Regulators Are Laying the Groundwork for Personal Accountability – In Different Ways